Tracking hyperparameter optimization jobs with Neptune#

 Neptune integrates directly with Optuna, a hyperparameter optimization framework.

-For a detailed guide, see Working with Optuna.
+For a detailed guide, see Optuna integration guide.

 See example in Neptune Code examples